ocaml-multicore/awesome-multicore-ocaml/README.md

 ## Installation

-The OCaml 5 compiler is currently at the `5.0.0~beta1` release.
+OCaml 5 is out!
 The compiler can be obtained with the following instructions on Linux and Mac machines.

 ```
 λ opam update
-λ opam switch create 5.0.0~beta1 --repo=default,alpha=git+https://github.com/kit-ty-kate/opam-alpha-repository.git
+λ opam switch create 5.0.0
 λ eval $(opam env)
 ```

-If you're using opam version 2.0, please also add the beta repository during installation - `beta=git+https://github.com/ocaml/ocaml-beta-repository.git`

 ## Libraries